 President & Chair of the board

-Bio: Ben moved to South Lake Tahoe a decade ago from Connecticut in pursuit of big mountains, longer trails and West Coast culture.
+Bio: Ben moved to South Lake Tahoe over a decade ago from Connecticut in pursuit of big mountains, longer trails and West Coast culture.
 Bringing an arsenal of bikes, his adventures in Tahoe began.
 Now the adventures continue with his wife Amy and young son Max at their side.
 Ben brings a passion for trails and a diverse background from racing downhill, cross country, some road and bmx, plus epic trail rides.
 During the day he can usually be found in an office that looks out towards Van Sickle Park, working as a registered landscape architect for Design Workshop.

 Bio: Kevin started mountain biking in 1993 in the Bay Area and within a few months was recruited to help with monthly trail work sessions at the local park.
 Out of that grew a love for giving back to the trails and the sport.
 Within a few years he was organizing trail work days, serving on the board of the local cycling club and promoting races.
 Having raced competitively for several years, he turned his efforts into putting on races and advocating for better mountain biking opportunities, spending many years serving in leadership positions for several cycling organizations in California and Nevada.
 When he’s not riding, building, or dreaming about trails, he works as a professional firefighter and has been involved in many aspects of the fire service and emergency management throughout his career.